PINTO0309/onnx2tf/README.md

     output_folder_path: Optional[str]
         Output tensorflow model folder path.
         Default: "saved_model"

+    batch_size: Optional[int]
+        Fixes the dynamic batch size to the specified numeric batch size.
+        A value of 1 or more must be specified.

     keep_ncw_or_nchw_or_ncdhw_input_names: Optional[List[str]]
         Holds the NCW or NCHW or NCDHW of the input shape for the specified INPUT OP names.